My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Conclusion: Risk Mitigation and Benefits Amplification

 \section{Conclusion: Risk Mitigation and Benefits Amplification}

 }

-Personal chatbots are a technology that is neither good nor bad.
-Their impacts on individuals and society depend on how they are deployed and which task they fulfill.
-In our study we showed that citizen-centric scenario-writing can serve as a tool to engage individuals and add a user-centric perspective to impact assessments.
-These impact descriptions are, in contrast to other impact assessments, grounded in the reality of citizens and potential users of the technology.
-They bring their unique perception to the matter and help in enriching the current debate about general purpose technologies that can potentially impact every person within society.
-Our approach can contribute to advancing impact assessment methodologies (1) by actively engaging individual users from a diversity of backgrounds and perspectives, (2) by exploring qualitatively public values dimensions by explaining why they feel positive or negative about a particular scenario and (3) by mapping adoption areas and potential values at stake, which in turn can inform the need for more targeted impact assessments and inform policy makers, developers and deployers about the expectations and concerns of users in a very specific scenario (as opposed to measuring general attitudes towards AI).
+General purpose AI chatbots pose the challenge that they can be used for a variety of tasks and can lead to numerous impacts -- also depending on the purpose of the application and the entity using the general purpose chatbots.
+This makes it inherently difficult to anticipate the impact of this technology, and also to mitigate harms or amplify beneficial uses.
+In our study, we present a method for mapping the impacts of such a general-purpose technology.
+We show that citizen-centered scenario writing can serve as a tool to engage individuals and add a user-centered perspective to impact assessments.
+These impact descriptions, unlike other impact assessments, are grounded in the reality of citizens and potential users of the technology, and thus can make explicit what these impacts might look like, as well as highlight potential value conflicts that arise when people interact with general-purpose chatbots.
+Our approach can contribute to advancing impact assessment methodologies by (1) actively engaging individual users from a diversity of backgrounds and perspectives, (2) qualitatively exploring public values dimensions by explaining why participants feel positive or negative about a particular scenario, and (3) mapping adoption areas and potential values at stake, which in turn can inform the need for more targeted impact assessments and inform policy makers, developers, and deployers about the expectations and concerns of users in a specific scenario.